sdgilley/learn-tools/freshness/README.md

 I developed the `create-work-items.py` script based on the .ps1 file below.
 (And by "I", I mean mostly "Copilot".)
 I'm leaving the script here for reference, but I was unable to use it.
 It requires a PAT for DevOps that I couldn't figure out how to create anymore.
 Also, I've made lots of little modifications to the Python version.

-* `create-work-items.ps1`: PowerShell script to create work items in Azure DevOps.
+* `CreateWorkitemsFromExcelFile.ps1`: PowerShell script to create work items in Azure DevOps.
+Requires a PAT from DevOps.